-Analysis | 3 takeaways from Biden’s first primetime address to the nation
+Analysis | 3 takeaways from Biden’s first prime-time address to the nation

 Later in the speech, Biden suggested his vaccine rollout was vastly exceeding what its doubters suggested was possible.

-“You may recall, I set a goal that many you said was a kind of way over the top,” Biden said.
+“You may recall, I set a goal that many of you said was kind of way over the top,” Biden said.
 “I said I intended to get 100 million shots in people’s arms in my first hundred days in office.
-Tonight, I can say we’re not going to meet.”
+Tonight, I can say we’re not only going to meet that goal; we’re going to beat that goal.”

-Biden has said versions of this before, but as fact-checkers have noted, there is little evidence that there was such huge skepticism of that goal in the media when he first set it.
+Biden has said versions of this before, but, as fact-checkers have noted, there is little evidence that there was such huge skepticism of that goal in the media when he first set it.
 And indeed, when Biden came into office, there had already been several days of 1 million people being vaccinated — the daily number required to hit 100 million in 100 days.

-In other words, to hit the goal, he mostly just needed to keep things moving the direction they were going.
+In other words, to hit the goal, he mostly just needed to keep things moving in the direction they were going.
 There is always some game-playing when it comes to setting expectations and then beating them, and vaccines continue to ramp up.
 But casting this as some unthinkable feat goes too far and detracts from legitimate claims to success.